Semmle/lgtm-enterprise/LGTM-Enterprise-1.25-CodeQL-release-notes.md

 ## Changes to Go analysis

+* The query "Command built from user-controlled sources" has been improved to recognize methods from the `syscall` library, which may lead to more alerts.
 * Basic support for the [Go-restful](https://github.com/emicklei/go-restful) HTTP library has been added, which may lead to more results from the security queries.
 * Basic support for the [Gorm](https://github.com/go-gorm/gorm) ORM library has been added (specifically, its SQL statement building facilities), which